openstack/glance/doc/source/controllingservers.rst

 configuration files, see the section entitled :doc:`Configuring Glance servers <configuring>`

-Note that the server does not `daemonize` itself when run manually from the terminal.
-You can force the server to daemonize using the standard shell backgrounding indicator, ``&``.
-However, for most use cases, we recommend using the ``glance-control`` server daemon wrapper for daemonizing.
+Note that the server `daemonizes` itself by using the standard shell backgrounding indicator, ``&``, in the previous example.
+For most use cases, we recommend using the ``glance-control`` server daemon wrapper for daemonizing.
 See below for more details on daemonization with ``glance-control``.